 The first year, the plants grow a rosette of leaves.
 The real drama happens the second year when they send up a stalk that can be 3 to 4 feet tall.
 The flowers, which are tubular, dangle from the stalks for up to four weeks in the late spring or early summer depending on where you live.
-They range in color from purple to white to pink to yellow with spots inside that are said to act as a “runway” for bees to guide them in to pollinate the flowers.
+They range in color from purple to white to pink to yellow.
+All have spots inside that are said to act as a “runway” for bees to guide them in to pollinate the flowers.
 The flowers are also popular with hummingbirds.
 The plants bloom starting from the bottom of the stem to the top.

 After the flowers fade, they are replaced with seedpods which drop the fine seed in the garden during the summer.
 Foxgloves will readily reseed themselves in your garden.
 If you do not wish your plants to reseed, simply remove the seed pods before they ripen and drop their seeds.

 Are Foxgloves Poisonous?

 All parts of the foxglove, including the flowers, leaves, stems, roots and seeds are poisonous to humans and animals.
 They contain the chemicals digitoxin, digloxin, and digitalin.
 All three are used to treat cardiac ailments.
 The difference in dosage between therapeutic and death is very small.
 Use gloves when handling the plants and keep children and pets away from them.